cancelei/To-do-list/README.md

 ## 🔭 Future Features / Initiatives<a name="future-features"></a>

 - Improved UX (CSS/JS).
-- Login Screen with respective customer journey history.
+- New user and Login Screen with respective customer journey history.
 - Company Strategy planning to prevent Design Error's.